-That global reach of the IELTS test is mirrored in its internationally sourced content.
-It’s not a test that just uses English as spoken in the UK (that has hundreds of variations of its own), but the accents and customs of English wherever it is spoken, from Australia to the USA.
+You see, it’s not a test that just uses English as spoken here in the UK, but the accents and customs of English wherever it’s spoken, from Australia to the US.

-We hope the course will reflect the international reach of IELTS – and English as a whole – with learners from around the world sharing their opinions and questions, and helping each other be more confident about English language tests.
+The course you will take reflects the international reach of IELTS – and English as a whole – learners from around the world share their opinions and questions, helping one another to be more confident about English language tests.

 - “Even before your IELTS results, you’ll boost your English language confidence”